 Online tracking of professional development and session/conference registration activities.
 Additional modules allow for observation and appraisal management.
-MLP set up is purchased through service code (515.081), with a fee per participant billed under (515.082).
-OASYS per participant fees can be purchased under (515.083).
+Frontline setup is purchased through service code (515.081) and is billed only in the initial year.
+Both Professional Growth and Employee Evaluation Management have moved to an unlimited user model.
+Professional Growth is billed under (515.082) and Employee Evaluation Management can be purchased under (515.083).